nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

       Expected: Similar behaviour with previous testcase.
 Note that error details may differ based on which parameters of the input that is in an incorrect format.

 ### Saving data
+Basic instructions to test saving and loading of user data of _Common Cents_.

 1. Dealing with missing/corrupted data files